Barbara Hogan: Activism and imprisonment

-Hogan joined the African National Congress in 1976 after the Soweto Uprising, many years after the organisation had been declared illegal and had moved its activities underground.
+Hogan joined the African National Congress (ANC) in 1977 after the Soweto Uprising, many years after the organisation had been declared illegal and had moved its activities underground.
 Her responsibilities in this movement were to mobilise the white political left, participate in public political campaigning and supply the ANC underground in Botswana with information about trade union and community activity in South Africa.
-Hogan was detained in 1982 for ‘furthering the aims of a banned organisation’ and after being interrogated, ill-treated and held in solitary confinement for one year, she became the first woman in South Africa found guilty of high treason and was sentenced to ten years in prison.
+During this time, government agents became aware of her activities and there was a failed assassination attempt on her life.